Mankeli-Software/qr_plus/README.md

 **IMPORTANT:** You need to have the same security mode on BOTH the reader and renderer, otherwise the reader won't accept the data.

 ### 1. Configure platform
-Since this package is a wrapper around [mobile_scanner](https://pub.dev/packages/mobile_scanner), please follow the steps for platform specific configuration from their documentation.
+Since this package is a wrapper around [mobile_scanner][mobile_scanner_link], please follow the steps for platform specific configuration from their documentation.
 ### 2. Add renderer
 ```dart
 QrPlusRenderer(